FAQUpdatedThursday April 30, 2020 byBELLINGHAM AYFC REGISTRAR.

 Are all board members and coaches required to go through a CORI review?

 Yes.
 Each year, all of our volunteers are required to submit to a review by the Criminal History Systems Board (CHSB) - the state agency authorized to provide CORI.

 How do I communicate any concerns I may have with coaches?

 We ask that you speak with the head coach first.
-However, if your issue is not resolved, then see the Vice Presidents or Cheer Coordinator.
-If your issue cannot be still cannot resolved, then the Vice Presidents and/or Cheer Coordinator may bring it to the President and/or the Board of Directors.
+However, if your issue is not resolved, then see the Vice-Presidents or Cheer Director.
+If your issue cannot be still cannot resolved, then the Vice-Presidents and/or Cheer Director may bring it to the President and/or the Board of Directors.
 Email us at email@example.com